neon experiences (2026): After the big relaunch – is neon still worth it?

 What does neon offer?

-The neon product range essentially covers three basic financial functions:
+The neon product range essentially covers four basic financial functions:

 • Figures